 Aspirin can sometimes damage the stomach and cause ulcers and bleeding.
 The alcohol in beer can also damage the stomach.
 Taking aspirin along with beer might increase the chance of ulcers and bleeding in the stomach.
+Beer might also decrease how much aspirin the body absorbs.
+This might reduce the efficacy of aspirin.
 Avoid taking beer and aspirin together.

 Cefamandole (Mandol) interacts with BEER

 The alcohol in beer can interact with cefamandole (Mandol).
 This can lead to upset stomach, vomiting, sweating, headache, and an increased heartbeat.
 Do not drink beer while taking cefamandole (Mandol).

 The alcohol in beer can interact with cefoperazone (Cefobid).
 This can lead to upset stomach, vomiting, sweating, headache, and an increased heartbeat.
 Do not drink beer while taking cefoperazone (Cefobid).

 The body breaks down the alcohol in beer to get rid of it.
 Chlorpropamide (Diabinese) might decrease how quickly the body breaks down alcohol.
 Drinking beer and taking chlorpropamide (Diabinese) might cause a headache, vomiting, flushing, and other unpleasant reactions.
 Don't drink beer if you are taking chlorpropamide (Diabinese).

 Cisapride (Propulsid) interacts with BEER

 Cisapride (Propulsid) might decrease how quickly the body gets rid of the alcohol in beer.
 Taking cisapride (Propulsid) along with beer might increase the effects and side effects of the alcohol in beer.